Marina Bay Sands, Singapore © Someformofhuman

 Did you know?

--Singapore's Changi Airport has won an incredible 360 awards since 1981.
+-Singapore's Changi Airport has won more than 350 awards since 1981.

 A final word

-Singapore is a complex land, where strong cultural heritages mix with economic prosperity and cutting edge technology, offering visitors a dream Asian holiday destination full of old and new world charm.
+Singapore is a complex land, where several strong cultures mix with economic prosperity and cutting edge technology, offering visitors a dream Asian holiday destination full of old and new world charm.

 Become our Singapore Travel Expert